Ms Alison Mitchell

 Amsterdam is a fascinating, exciting and extremely multi-cultural capital.
 We have several different nationalities in our school and whilst for many English is not a first or even second language, I can assure you that, given the speed with which the young assimilate the new, spoken and written English is not an issue for us here.Arrange a visit

-Life in the Senior School
+In the Senior School we aim:

 The Senior School follows the National Curriculum used in England where Years 7 to 9 follow the Key Stage 3 Curriculum, Years 10 and 11 study a combination of IGCSEs and GCSEs and the Sixth form follows the A Level programme.

 The British School of Amsterdam is an accredited centre for the following awarding bodies: